Peta Bala'c: Durban United

 Bala'c played with England players such as Johnny Haynes, Alan Ball and George Best in Durban.

 Lusitano

 Bala'c lost his place to Bruce Grobbelaar who he had been friends with during his spell at Liverpool.
 He described Eusébio's presence as a highlight of his career.

 America and Portugal

-Bala'c had brief spells with Sacramento Gold and Sporting Lisbon winning the ASL Championship in 1980 under coach Bill Williams with fellow countrymen Ian Filby, Bobby Arber and Gordon Fearnley.
+Bala'c had brief spells with Sacramento Gold and Sporting CP winning the ASL Championship in 1980 under coach Bill Williams with fellow countrymen Ian Filby, Bobby Arber and Gordon Fearnley.

 Kaizer Chiefs

 Bala'c was persuaded by Tony Waiters to go to South Africa.
 He joined Kaizer Chiefs in the famous 1981 quadruple winning season and won thirteen trophies in five years not losing a single cup final and set an unofficial world record of 21 consecutive clean sheets.
 The record was unofficial because South Africa had not been admitted to FIFA until 1992.
 He is infamously remembered for conceding a free-kick from the halfway line from Mlungisi Ngubane in 1984.